 Bicycle parking fundamentally contributes to an accessible and multimodal environment.
 The District has taken initiatives recently to build upon their bike parking facilities, in the form of bicycle racks, to support visitors who want to access the Preserve by bicycle.
-Within the interior of the Preserve near Deer Hollow Farm/Open Air Barn, there are three bicycle racks that can hold a total of 20 bicycles.
-The main parking area entrance provides three two-loop racks for 27 bicycles.
+Within the interior of the Preserve near Deer Hollow Farm/Open Air Barn, there are three bicycle racks that can hold a total of 20 bicycles, and a bicycle rack for 5 bicycles was recently installed at the Rhus Ridge trailhead.
+The main parking area entrance provides racks for 27 bicycles.
 A description of bicycle facilities at the Preserve is below in Table 3.3.